 - Engage with your audience

-Another social media tool we encourage you to get involved in is Facebook, because it’s still one of the most powerful advertising platforms, and your company can benefit greatly from it, if you use it effectively.
+Another social media tool we encourage you to get involved in is Facebook, because it’s still one of the most powerful PPC advertising platforms, especially in the digital marketing realm, and your company can benefit greatly from it (if you use it effectively).

 Facebook Ads lets you target your audience based on age, gender, where they live, what they like, their language and many more attributes.